ProfessorLinstar/dotfiles/README.md

 ```

 ## Installation
 These dotfiles are designed to work for Arch Linux (or other Arch-based distributions).
-Essential packages and applications can be installed using the `install.sh` script.
+Essential packages and applications can be installed using the `install.sh` script as a user.
 This script attempts to setup the following:
  - yay
  - zshell (theme, completions, font)
  - tmux